volume-trader/QuantowerKB/getting-started/quantower-account.md

 There are two ways to get yourself an Account:

-* proceed to Log in when you have been asked for in Quantower application;
+* proceed to Log in when you have been asked for in VT-Terminal application;
 * go to [https://accounts.quantower.com](https://accounts.quantower.com) via your favorite browser.